Émile Zola was born 2 April 1840, and died 29 September 1902.

 - When you have a sorrow that is too great it leaves no room for any other.

-Zola was an influential French novelist, the most important example of the literary school of naturalism, and a major figure in the political liberalisation of France.
+Émile Zola was an influential French novelist.
+He was the most important example of the literary school of naturalism and a major figure in the political liberalisation of France.
 After the publication of l’Assommoir, Zola became a figurehead among the literary bourgeoisie.
 The novel, Germinal established him as a successful author.
+His writing is available in The Complete Works of Emile Zola.